404pilot/DemoX/src/main/java/cn/pilot/concurrent/README.md

 2. so other threads have chance to get current CPU.
 But `yield()` only give chances to those threads with the same priority.

 `sleep()` could give chances to some threads with a lower priority to get CPU.

+## HashMap

+HashMap can be used for multiple threads for accessing different keys.